Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Statically and rotating ordered phases: Goldstone modes and low lying excitations

-The direction of the condensate is picked spontaneously, and without loss of generality we choose it to be aligned with the $1$-axis.
+The direction is picked spontaneously, and without loss of generality we choose it to be aligned with the $1$-axis.
 The symmetry group $SO(N)$ is generated by the skew symmetric real $N\times N$ matrices $T_{ij} = - T_{ji}$, which are parameterized as $(T_{ij})_{nm} = \delta_{in}\delta_{jm} - \delta_{im}\delta_{jn}$.
 Each of these generates a rotation of the two components $i,j=1,...,N$ into each other.
 In other words, it generates rotations in the plane spanned by $\hat e_{i},\hat e_j$.
 There are ${\binom{N}{2}}=\frac{N(N-1)}{2}$ such rotations/generators.
-The ground state breaks the $N-1$ generators that mix the first component with any other, thus there are $N-1$ Goldstone modes and the remaining $\frac{(N-1)(N-2)}{2}$ generators generate $SO(N-1)$.
-Note that the reflection symmetry of $O(N)$ remains intact as the ground state does not break e.g. $S=\text{diag}(1,...,1,-1)$, and thus the full unbroken symmetry group is $O(N-1)$.
+The stable state breaks the $N-1$ generators that mix the first component with any other, thus there are $N-1$ Goldstone modes and the remaining $\frac{(N-1)(N-2)}{2}$ generators generate $SO(N-1)$.
+Note that the reflection symmetry of $O(N)$ remains intact as the stable state does not break e.g. $S=\text{diag}(1,...,1,-1)$, and thus the full unbroken symmetry group is $O(N-1)$.
 This is the usual symmetry breaking pattern also encountered in model A of the Hohenberg Halperin classification.
-We briefly discuss two special cases: \\ $N=2$: The ground state is a point on a circle.
-The unbroken symmetry is $O(1)=\mathbb{Z}_2$, a reflection along the axis defined by the condensate.
-Therefore, the statically ordered state would not leave any symmetry intact, if the original symmetry were $SO(2)$ rather than $O(2)$.\\ $N=3$: The ground state is a point on a sphere with fixed radius.
+We briefly discuss two special cases: \\ $N=2$: The stable state is a point on a circle.
+The unbroken symmetry is $O(1)=\mathbb{Z}_2$, a reflection along the axis defined by the order parameter.
+Therefore, the statically ordered state would not leave any symmetry intact, if the original symmetry were $SO(2)$ rather than $O(2)$.\\ $N=3$: The stable state is a point on a sphere with fixed radius.
 The unbroken subgroup $O(2)$ are the rotations around the axis defined by this point, while the two Goldstone modes correspond to the two directions in which one can move a point on a sphere.